gianlucabertani/MAChineLearning/README.md

 ## Intro

-*MAChineLearning* (pron. ˈmækˌʃiːn ˈlɜːnɪŋ) is framework that provides a quick and easy way to experiment Machine Learning with native code on the Mac, with some specific support for Natural Language Processing.
+*MAChineLearning* (pron. ˈmækʃiːn ˈlɜːnɪŋ) is framework that provides a quick and easy way to experiment Machine Learning with native code on the Mac, with some specific support for Natural Language Processing.
 It is written in Objective-C, but it is compatible by Swift.

 Currently the framework supports: